holecekales/Cortex/README.md

 # Experiments in IoT

 ## Todo:
-* What does the split over the 2 days (UTC) mean?
-Do I need to flip it to local?
 * Error handling on the sockets?
-* Make the last update tile switch to minutes and hours.

 **Fix https and wss**
 * I think I need to get a cert?